-While similar to conceptualization, foresight is a part of the strategy development process.
-Having foresight means using analytical thinking to visualize potential outcomes in the future.
-In Greenleaf’s “The Servant as Leader,” he writes, “Foresight is the ‘lead’ that the leader has.
+Servant leaders have the ability to foresee future outcomes by using their past experiences and present realities to make predictions that help guide their followers or employees.
+In Greenleaf’s essay, he writes, “Foresight is the ‘lead’ that the leader has.
 Once he loses this lead and events start to force him to act, he is a leader in name only.”
-Essentially, foresight is a strategic decision making tool that proactively guides the organization in the right direction.
+Essentially, foresight is a strategic decision-making tool that proactively guides the organization in the right direction.

 8. Act as a Steward

 Servant leaders view themselves as stewards, or caretakers, of their organizations.
 They are committed to serving the needs of the organization as a whole, instead of being focused on their own ambitions.
 Stewards feel a sense of duty and obligation to humbly serve the needs of others.
 In action, they practice accountability and discipline, while sharing their wisdom.

 Act as a steward to your followers or team by:

 - Prioritizing the long-term success of your business, team, or organization